-Actions to be Taken Timeline Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount E. Information and Training 1.
+Actions to be Taken Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount E. Information and Training 1.
 Staff will be informed regularly of suspension/expulsion data 7/1/2014 - 6/30/2015 Administrative Team Classified Staff Conferences/Seminars 5000-5999: Services And Other Operating Expenditures LCFF-ED 500.00 2.
 Staff will participate in required annual disaster and evacuation drills 3.
 Staff will participate in regular and appropriate trainings at staff meetings (Sexual Harassment training, CPS, Sexual Predators, Active Shooter Training, Drug and Alcohol awareness) 4.
 Staff training with resources available to students in need 5.
-Identify and send appropriate staff to conferences and/or seminars Certificated Staff School Police Trainer for Staff Development 5000-5999: Services And Other Operating Expenditures LCFF-ED 0 E. Communication L. School newsletter, newspaper, nesperiaonline.com, webpage to provide up-to-date information to 7/1/2014 - 6/30/2015 1.Administrators 2.
+Identify and send appropriate staff to conferences and/or seminars Certificated Staff School Police Trainer for Staff Development 5000-5999: Services And Other Operating Expenditures LCFF-ED 0 F. Communication 1.
+School newsletter, newspaper, hesperiaonline.com, webpage to provide up-to-date information to 7/1/2014 - 6/30/2015 1.Administrators 2.
 Teachers 3.
 Counselors and Office staff Mail postage to communicate with intervention student's parents 4000-4999: Books And Supplies Title I Part A: Targeted Assistance Program 8,000.00 parents and community 2.
-Phone auto-dialer; to call students' nomes with school announcements.
+Phone auto-dialer; to call students' homes with school announcements.
 4. Computer/Media Technicians Technicians Parent-Community Liaison 2000-2999: Classified Personnel Salaries Title I Part A: Parent Involvement 15,000.00 reminders, and updates 3.
 Regular parent phone calls by teachers and administrators to inform them of student behavior and academic progress 4.
-Probation officer will communicate with parents regarding truancy and disciplinary issues information to families of struggling Parent center support 4000-4999: Books And Supplies Title I Part A: Targeted Assistance Program 5,000.00 and underperforming students 5.
-Staff member that is capable of communicating with the families of the various sub-groups on our campus to improve parent involvement in the educational 21 -640 12/15
+Probation officer will communicate with parents regarding truancy and disciplinary issues SI SUIDOI I GINE Parent center support 4000-4999: Books And Supplies Title I Part A: Targeted Assistance Program 5,000.00 5.Postage to mail home important information to families of struggling and underperforming students 6.
+Staff member that is capable of communicating with the families of the various sub-groups on our campus to improve parent involvement in the educational 21-540 12/15